A Field Guide To Personal Finance

 HSA Plans

-When it makes sense and you meet the requirements, I am a big fan of HSA Plans as they are triple tax advantaged.
+When it makes sense and your financial situation and you meet the requirements, I am a big fan of HSA Plans because they are triple tax advantaged.

 - Your contributions are tax free.